(This blog’s header photo is of a horse that is moderately affected with EOTRH)

 The Cause And Treatment Of EOTRH

-My guess is that EOTRH is an autoimmune disease (as per Dr Paddy Dixon at the AAEP meeting, December 2017) caused by a reaction to grains and grain byproducts.
+My guess is that EOTRH is an autoimmune disease (as per Dr. Paddy Dixon at the AAEP meeting, in December 2017) caused by a reaction to grains and grain byproducts.
 This is reasonable because these products were not readily available prior to 1980.

 Mushrooms have been shown to neutralize plant lectins in human studies and lectins have been shown to be a major cause of all autoimmune diseases in humans (lupus, Crohn’s, rheumatoid arthritis, Hashimoto’s thyroiditis and others).
 Because of this, I have placed several horses with inflamed gums on the shredded mushrooms found in Equident®, a product specifically made for this disease.
 The results are consistently seen as reduced inflammation.
 More importantly, these owners have also removed grain and byproducts from the diet to prevent further inflammation.
 Neither of these actions will reverse the damage already done but they have demonstrated their ability to stop the advancement of EOTRH.